BSM-Guts/DSCI_441_xuf220/README.md

 # DSCI_441_xuf220
-This project has four files so far.
-This is a brief description about the four files.
+This is a brief description about the project.
 If the project has new commits after that, then the description in readme file will also be updated accodingly.

 Heart.csv file comes from: https://www.kaggle.com/datasets/rashikrahmanpritom/heart-attack-analysis-prediction-dataset?datasetId=1226038